mediafly/extensions-documentation/interactives.md

 *Availability:* iOS, Android, Windows 8.
 Not all parameters will be available on Android or Windows 8.

-### mflySync
-As the app synchronizes all folders within a user’s hierarchy, updated information (metadata, URLs, etc.) becomes available.
-If an Interactive is open while the new information appears, the app calls mflySync with this subset of updated information.
-The parameter is an array of JSON objects that represent changed items.

-Expect mflySync to be called many times.
-Each time may contain a subset of changed information for the app.

-The best use of mflySync is to listen for changes to “launched” status.
-For example, if the Interactive wishes to render “New!” banners on new items, and have those banners clear when the user launches the item, the Interactive would need to listen to mflySync and remove the “New!” banner when launched=true for a given item.

-*Example:*<br>

-	function mflySync(obj) {
-		// Handle mflySync
-	}

-*Availability:* iOS, Android, Windows 8

 ### mflyResume
 The app calls this function when the app opens and shows the Interactive.
 If you need to start animation or take other action when the Interactive shows, this is the place to do it.